nsubramanian1984/css-playground/flags/README.md

 2) Rehoboth -- This nation no longer exists, but had a simpler pattern for me to try out.
 3) Kuwait -- Will refactor in the coming days.

+16th May, 2017.
+After few days of working on this project, I happened to learn svg since I had to create some of the map symbols.
+I randomly chose nations from Vexilla Mundi website.
+I chose maps that didn't have complicated symbols which I could easily reproduce by svg.